OUR BOARD OF DIRECTORS

 The Tamworth Community College Board of Directors is responsible for ensuring that the vision and strategies of the College are achieved.

 The Board consists of a group of professional, dedicated volunteers who provide guidance and contribute to good governance.
 The Board sets the College’s priorities and is accountable for exercising the authority given to it in its constitution.

 Sharon has had a career spanning the public sector, human resources, juvenile justice and education.
-She holds a Bachelor of Arts (Politics & Journalism) and Graduate Diplomas in Industrial Relations, Economics and Education and is currently employed as Head Teacher (HSIE) at Calrossy Anglican School.
-She and her husband Peter run Professional Driver Education, a local driver training school that specialises in disability learners.
-As someone with a strong social conscience, Sharon believes in the empowerment of individuals through education and training.
+She holds a Bachelor of Arts (Politics & Journalism) and Graduate Diplomas in Industrial Relations, Economics, and Education.
+Sharon is currently employed as Head Teacher (HSIE) at Calrossy Anglican School.
+She and her husband Peter run a local driver training school that specialises in disability learners.
+As someone with a strong social conscience, Sharon believes in empowering individuals through education and training.

 Brenda has established a career in education as a school teacher and faculty leader in independent and public systems.
 Her expertise lies mainly in language and the creative and performing arts.